chriscasola/merlin/CONTRIBUTING.md

 You can update the snapshots for snapshot testing by running `npm run update-snapshots`

+You can debug the tests or CLI in VSCode using the included debug configurations.

 ## Contribution Guidlines

 * Add tests for all changes.